-- EP360.1 calculate a new price for training and assessment for the new apprenticeship, taking into account relevant learning from the first apprenticeship; and - EP360.2 enter the details of the new programme, price and effective date on the apprenticeship service.
-If funded by a transfer, both the sending and receiving employers will need to agree the new apprenticeship in the apprenticeship service.
+- agree a new price for training and assessment for the new apprenticeship, taking into account relevant learning from the first apprenticeship.
+If funded by a transfer, both the sending and receiving employers will need to agree the new apprenticeship in the apprenticeship service; and - P334.2 enter the details of the new programme, price and effective date on the apprenticeship service. - P334.3 If funded via reserved funds you must contact the apprenticeship service support desk.

-Funding from your apprenticeship service account or government co-investment for the first programme stops.
-Any balancing payments may be made by us.
+Funding from an employer's apprenticeship service account or government-employer coinvestment for the first programme stops.
+Any employer co-investment for the first programme must be reconciled to the date of transfer and a balancing payment may be made by us.

-Funding from your apprenticeship service account or government co-investment for the second programme is made for the new programme.
+Funding from an employer's apprenticeship service account or government co-investment for the second programme is made for the new programme.
 Each programme price is capped separately.
 Additional payments are received once for each apprenticeship.